 Spectral flux is a measure of how quickly the power spectrum of a signal is changing, comparing the power spectrum for one frame against the power spectrum from the previous frame.
 It is usually calculated as the 2-norm (also known as the Euclidean distance) between the spectra.
 The spectral flux can be used to determine the timbre of an audio signal, or onset detection.
 There are numerous variants of Spectral Flux, and they all give different results and present the results in different ways.
-One version of Spectral Flux is incorporated in MIR Toolbox, and other versions can be found as plugins for Sonic Visualiser etc. The following figures give the results for the overall measurements of spectral flux from the recordings of the whole selection of music, for each of the acoustical settings.
+One version of Spectral Flux is incorporated in MIR Toolbox, and other versions can be found as plugins for Sonic Visualiser etc. Figure 4 shows the overall measurements of spectral flux from the recordings of the whole selection of music, for each of the acoustical settings.
+We see that the shortest reverberation time (5.Zetlitz, jazz-club setting), gives the highest Spectral Flux.